ingwonsong/istio/tests/taaa/integration-tests/README.md

 # Test Artifact

 The image here compiles tests and stores them in an OCI image.
+We use the image for two main purposes:

-We use them to get test results into GKE Networking Guitar dataplanev2 TestGrid.
+1. Run the tests and get test results into GKE Networking Guitar dataplanev2 TestGrid with go/taaa.

+1. Run ASM installation as part of SUT provisioning flow with go/tailorbird.

 The image bundles in the tests images used by the integration tests, the test binaries themselves and the `Tester` application at `$REPO_ROOT/prow/asm/tester`.
-The Tester is used to install ASM on the clusters and handle the necessary environment det up.
+The Tester is used to install ASM on the clusters and handle the necessary environment setup.

+More details can be checked from go/asm-tester-image

 ## Compiler image